News and Information from

 Abandoned and derelict vessels are a problem for many U.S. harbors, bays, and shorelines.
 Sunken, stranded, and decrepit vessels are not only an eyesore, but also hazards to navigation.
 Additionally, these vessels can pose significant threats to natural resources.
 They can physically destroy sensitive marine and coastal habitats, sink or move during coastal storms, disperse oil and toxic chemicals still on board, become a source of marine debris, or spread abandoned nets and fishing gear that entangle and endanger marine life.

 Disposal of these vessels often falls on the shoulders of Port Authorities throughout the United States.
 This poses a challenge for the Oregon International Port of Coos Bay (OIPCB) as removing and destroying these vessels is very expensive and requires a significant amount of staff time and resources.
 In addition, there is limited funding available to support their disposal.

-Currently, there are 22 derelict vessels in Charleston.
-Nineteen of which are being stored at the Charleston Shipyard, and three are still in the water.
+Currently, there are about 20 derelict vessels in Charleston located in the shipyard and marina.
 Removing derelict vessels from the water is extremely important in order to prevent them from sinking.
-“If a vessel sinks, the cost to remove it from the water goes up tremendously,” states John Buckley, Charleston Harbormaster, “additionally, the risk of either pollution or navigational hazards in our waterways is significantly increased.”
+“If a vessel sinks, the cost to remove it from the water goes up tremendously,” states John Buckley, Project Manager, “Additionally, the risk of either pollution or navigational hazards in our waterways is significantly increased.”

 OIPCB works in concert with the Oregon State Marine Board (OSMB) and other stakeholders throughout the state in an effort to develop preventative strategies to address derelict vessels.
-Last year, the Port set aside $25,000 to dispose of around 5 to 6 derelict vessels annually.
+For the past two years, the Port set aside $25,000 to dispose of around 5 to 6 derelict vessels annually.
 However, due to increasing numbers of derelict vessels, the Port has budgeted $40,000 for the 2018/19 fiscal year with plans to dispose of about 10 vessels.
-Oregon Ports also receive some support for these efforts from the Department of Environmental Quality and the Oregon State Marine Board, which can provide assistance in funding a large percentage of the costs to dispose of hazardous waste like oil, fuel, or batteries.
-In 2015 and 2016, the Port was able to remove and dispose of 3 vessels each year.
-This year, the Port anticipates that 5 derelict vessels will be destroyed and disposed of with the help of OSMB and DEQ.
+Oregon Ports also receive some support for these efforts from the Department of Environmental Quality (DEQ) and the OSMB, which can provide assistance in funding a large percentage of the costs to dispose of hazardous waste like oil, fuel, or batteries.
+The Port works with DEQ and OSMB to deconstruct and dispose of vessels in a safe and environmentally friendly way.